spacepy/spacepy/Doc/source/tips.rst

 :Release: |version|
 :Doc generation date: |today|

-For additions or fixes to this page contact Brian Larsen at Los Alamos.
+For additions or fixes to this page contact the SpacePy team at Los Alamos.